 News relating to the new AMPs:

 The Department is working on the new AMP manual, which will include the new rules, as well as supporting information on each of the AMPs, along with information on planning timber harvests, wetlands, and hazardous materials.
-The new manual will be completed by late spring of 2019.
+The new manual will be completed soon, stay tuned to the website for more information on the roll-out of the new AMP Manual.
 The new rules can be found here: Acceptable Management Practices (AMPs) for Maintaining Water Quality on Logging Jobs in Vermont

 If you have any questions regarding the new rule, please contact the Watershed Forester Dave Wilcox at 802-793-0265.